preetham754/dynamic-pricing/README.md

 Credits

-Developed by [Your Name] as a personal project.
+Developed by preetham as a personal project.
 Inspired by GUVI’s Python course and IIT Madras certification.
 Uses open-source libraries and Bootstrap for styling.